ANN UPDEGRAFF SPLETH

 CHIEF OPERATING OFFICER

 Dr. Ann Updegraff Spleth, D.Min, CFRE, has been in executive leadership in both the faith based and secular not-for-profit world for more than 20 years.
-She is the chief operating officer for the Kiwanis International Foundation.
-The foundation raises funds to support Kiwanis International’s mission to serve the children of the world.
-Ann provides strategic leadership and manages the foundation.
+She is the chief operating officer for the Kiwanis Children’s Fund, which raises funds to support Kiwanis International’s mission to serve the children of the world.
+Ann provides strategic leadership and manages the Children’s Fund.
 She is responsible for fundraising for The Eliminate Project, a US$110 million effort between Kiwanis and UNICEF to wipe maternal and neonatal tetanus from the earth.

 Ann has served as the vice president for external relations for Christian Theological Seminary in Indianapolis, Indiana.
 In her work, she oversaw all fundraising and communication actvities.
 Prior to joining Christian Theological Seminary, she was director of major gift planning for Goodwill Industries of Central Indiana.